 Family-run property in the centre of Dobbiaco, Hotel Rosegarten has a traditional restaurant, excellent views and breakfast for champions.

-BEST TIME TO HIKE LAGO DI SORAPIS CIRCUIT
+BEST TIME TO HIKE THE LAGO DI SORAPIS CIRCUIT

-Another consideration is that cable cars and rifugios in the region only open from mid-June to end of September / early October.
+Another consideration is that cable cars and rifugios in the region are only open from mid-June to the end of September / early October.

 We recommend hiking to Sorapis Lake in early July.
-The snow should have gone, the crowds will be a bit lower and the rifugio will be running.
+The snow should have gone by then, the crowds will be a bit lower, and the rifugio will be running.

-If you head there late summer or early autumn there is a risk that the lake will have no water in it.
+If you head there in late summer or early autumn, there is a risk that the lake will have no water in it.
 The views are great at all times of the day, but make sure you leave early enough so you don’t have to rush.

 WHAT TO TAKE ON THE HIKE

 01 – The complete Lago di Sorapis circuit is reasonably long and the ascent and descent from the pass requires some scrambling.
 So for this one, we suggest proper hiking boots (we use something like these).
-If you just walk to the lake and back then trainers with a decent grip will be good enough.
+If you walk to the lake and back, trainers with a decent grip will be good enough.

 02 – Hiking poles can also help to bypass some of the strain from your legs to your arms.
 We don’t use them, but a lot of other hikers are big fans.

-03 – Weather conditions on the walk can change dramatically and rain is common in the afternoon.
+03 – Weather conditions on the walk can change dramatically, and rain is common in the afternoon.
 Make sure you take a waterproof and some warm clothes.
-The walk is not in shade, so bring sun block and a hat on hot days.
+The walk is not in the shade, so bring sunblock and a hat on hot days.

 04 – Rifugio Vandelli provides an ideal spot to recharge.
 However, keep in mind that they don’t open until late June.
 If you’re doing the Sorapis Lake hike earlier, you’ll need to take your own lunch.

-06 – All the routes are well marked, but make sure you have a good idea where you are going, and ideally take a physical map or download the maps from our more detailed posts onto your smartphone.
-MAPS: Cortina map
+06 – All the routes are well marked, but make sure you have a good idea of where you are going.
+Ideally, take a physical map or download the map from this guide.

 07 – To collect shots of those turquoise lakes, we highly recommend investing in good quality ND Filters, they’ll really make your images pop.
 To use the filters, you’ll need a decent tripod, the Ultralight Sirui is the best we’ve come across.